Singer-Songwriter Ryan Hurd’s Guide to Nashville Hotspots

 We spend a surprising amount of time exploring the place, which is clean and minimal, highlighting brands like Heron Preston, John Elliott and Stone Island.
 (62 Hermitage Ave)

-Best Rooftop Bar: Thompson Hotel
+Best Rooftop Bar: L.A.
+Jackson’s

-Hurd tells me a lot of epic (my word, not his) music industry parties go down at the sprawling rooftop bar at The Thompson.
-It's an almost cinematic location, after all, in the heart of The Gulch, a chic neighborhood that didn't even exist as such 20 years ago but now is home to an eclectic assortment of bespoke hotels and luxury boutiques.
+Hurd tells me a lot of epic (my word, not his) music industry parties go down at the sprawling L.A.
+Jackson rooftop bar at The Thompson.
+It’s an almost cinematic location, after all, in the heart of The Gulch, a chic neighborhood that didn’t even exist as such 20 years ago but now is home to an eclectic assortment of bespoke hotels and luxury boutiques.

 After we get there and grab a couple of beers we step out to survey the city.
 I can imagine absolutely closing down the place on a summer night, the brilliant lights of the city in a panorama all around you.
 We relax a while and Hurd tells me about meeting his wife when they were both just beginning to make a few inroads into the business.
 It’s definitely a place to sit and chill while trading stories.
 (401 11th Ave S)